-Teddy Eddie attracts children, parents and teachers with a combination of effective learning with great fun!
+Teddy Eddie appeals to children, parents and teachers alike, with a unique combination of effective learning and great fun in the classroom!

-The method is based on carefully-designed materials: flashcards, gadgets, scenarios, and games, audio recordings and books.
+The Teddy Eddie method is based on carefully-designed materials: books, recordings, flashcards, realia and scenarios.

 Thanks to this diversity you never get bored with Teddy Eddie!

-Most of them come from ‘Transport’ chapter in the Yellow Book, addressed to children aged 4-6.
+Most of them come from the ‘Transport’ chapter in the Yellow Book, designed for children aged 4-6.

 Slides with audio